yegor256/datum/md/policy.md

 "Boosting."
 You can increase a budget of the job by setting its boost factor.
 Just say `boost 2x` (or `3x`, `5x`, etc.) to Zerocrat.
-This operation is against our principles of micro-tasking, that's why you get -10 [points](#18) every time you do this.
+This operation is against our principles of [micro-tasking](http://www.yegor256.com/2017/11/28/microtasking.html), that's why you get -10 [points](#18) every time you do this.

 <a name="19" href="#19">§19</a>.
 "Assign."
-You can manually assign any job to a user, just say `assign <user>` or assign the ticket to that user in your ticket tracking system.
+You can manually assign any job to a user, just say `assign @yegor256` (where instead of `@yegor256` you put the GitHub login of the user) or assign the ticket to that user in your ticket tracking system.
 This operation is against our principles of automated task management, that's why you will get -5 [points](#18) every time you do this.